alissatroiano/alissatroiano/README.md

 - 💻 I’m currently working on:

-  - [Hue](https://github.com/alissatroiano/Hue) an online marketplace where artists can display and sell arttwork digitally.
+  - [Hue](https://github.com/alissatroiano/Hue) an online marketplace where artists can display and sell artwork digitally.

   - [wEshare](https://github.com/alissatroiano/team-6-hackathon), a disappearing social media feed for workplace individuals that wants to talk about mental health and wellness **anonymously**.